Borderline Personality Disorder Treatment & Self-Test

 Learn More About Borderline Personality Disorder Treatment at California Care Recovery

 A person struggling with borderline personality disorder can seek treatment and improve their overall lifestyle.
-This treatment can take a variety of forms, and the person needs to work closely with their therapist and other professionals to find the best course of treatment.
+Treatment can take many forms, and it’s important for individuals to work closely with therapists and care teams to find the best path forward.

-Contact us today for more information on our services.
+Contact us today for more information about our services.

-Our team at California Care Recovery is ready to help you get there.
-We will work closely with you on an individualized treatment plan for your depression, becoming a driving force toward recovery.
+Our team at California Care Recovery is ready to help you take the next step.
+We’ll work with you to develop an individualized treatment plan and become a trusted partner in your recovery.
 We offer same-day admissions and are committed to helping our patients achieve mental and emotional stability.

-Studies show that antidepressants effectively fight symptoms and prevent relapses within one to two years of treatment, while psychotherapy had a success rate of more than 70% within a year.
-With the right medical and mental health professionals by your side, the chances to improve from even severe clinical depression are significant.
+Studies show that antidepressants effectively reduce symptoms and prevent relapses within one to two years of treatment, while psychotherapy has a success rate of more than 70% within a year.
+With the right medical and mental health support, even severe cases of depression can significantly improve.